flame-engine/flame/doc/flame/collision_detection.md

   ) {
     // Removes the component when it comes it contact with a Brick.
     // Neither Player nor Water would be passed to this function
-    // because these classes are filtered out by [broadPhaseCheck]
+    // because these classes are filtered out by [onComponentTypeCheck]
     // in an earlier stage.
     if (other is Brick) {
       removeFromParent();